kenjiong/Cryptomania/README.md

-# OneDota
+# Cryptomania

-The one-stop web app for all Dota stats.
+Get all cryptocurrency for a steal!